 Baffle: It is essential to check the top of the baffle for build up of soot and ash regularly when in use and after a long period of disuse - e.g. summer.
 From time to time remove the baffle if necessary to ensure that the flue way entrance is clear.
 Baffle plates will require replacement from time to time and are a wearing consumable part.

-Air Supply: It is essential to check any air supply ventilator in the property is fully clear and open if installed.
+Air Supply: It is essential to check any air supply ventilator in the property or the external air intake of the stove is fully clear and open if installed.

 7.6 Fuels